How to Write Cold Sales Emails That Actually Get Replies

 This doesn’t just mean using a {FirstName} merge tag.
 It means referencing their company’s recent project, a blog post they wrote, or a shared connection.
 This small effort signals that you’re not just blasting a template to thousands of people.
 It shows you value their time and have a legitimate reason for reaching out, making them far more likely to read what you have to say.

-Why Cold Email Still Works
+Why Cold Email Still Works in Sales

 With so many marketing channels available, you might wonder if cold email is still effective.
 The answer is a resounding yes.
 While people feel overwhelmed by sales messages across different platforms, a surprising number of them—80% of prospects, in fact—prefer to be contacted by sellers via email.
 It’s a direct, professional, and non-intrusive way to communicate.